 In search of the spirit

-In this series, Finnish authors discuss the difficulties of their trade.
-Attempting to write a novel on the basis of his successful television series, Tuomas Kyrö – author of the extraordinary novelistic chronicle of the birth of capitalism Benjamin Kivi, which we featured in the old print version of Books from Finland and which you can read here – found himself lost for words.
+In this series, Finnish authors ponder their trade.
+Tuomas Kyrö – author of the extraordinary novelistic chronicle of the birth of capitalism Benjamin Kivi, which you can read here – found himself lost for words.
 Liberation came with the realisation that, unlike in television, in books it is the writer, and the reader, who are in charge, and the only limits are those of the human imagination

 In May 2009, after a year of writing, I held in my hand the manuscript of a novel whose plot and characters were complete.
 There was a subject, theme and the occasional good passage, but something was badly wrong.

 When I swapped roles, writer for reader, I realised that my text did not touch the skin, and certainly did not get under the skin.
 I had wanted do more than raise a smile; I had thought I was writing a book that would make its readers want to turn the page, I had wanted to provoke, to cause laughter and even perhaps tears.
 Now all that my text provoked in the reader – me – was embarrassment and boredom.

 The narrative device was bland.
 Through it, the language of the entire book, and thereby the spirit of the entire book, was wrong.

 The novel was based on a three-part television series which I had written earlier, and on the second reading I realised how clearly that original version was visible in the text.
 What had been intended to work as images and scenes simply did not breathe as prose.
 What had been genre-typical structure in the television script felt, on paper, like plot devices that had been forced on to paper.